Artificial IntelligenceTechnology

 #4- Supply Chain Management Services

-These services help farmers and agribusinesses manage the flow of products from the farm to the end consumer.
+AI-powered supply chain services help farmers and agribusinesses manage the flow of products from the farm to the end consumer.
 They provide features such as inventory tracking, logistics management, and quality control.

 #5- Agri-financing and Insurance Services

-These services help farmers and agribusinesses access financing and insurance products that are tailored to their specific needs.
+Reliance These services help farmers and agribusinesses access financing and insurance products that are tailored to their specific needs.
 This can include crop insurance, farm equipment financing, and working capital loans.

 #6- Online Marketplaces